jeremytammik/tbc/a/1981_chatgpt_basics.md

 This is how we learn about the world and make connections between different senses and experiences.
 As an example, consider a baby being bathed, learning to hold and drink from a glass, splashing in the washbasin and hearing its family members say 'water'.

+If you are interested in pondering the philosophical side of this, I also recommend another book by Yuval Noah Harari, <i>21 Lessons for the 21st Century</i>: a brilliant, eye-opening, neutral and hence automatically, unintentionally, critical discussion of imporant questions humanity is facing today; basically, we use and need stories to organise ourselves, and all stories are fantasies; which stories do we agree on? abstract constructs do not suffer, stories do not suffer; individual humnans do; how to end suffering? let go of all attachments, meditate; or, find your own way; my favourite chapters are in the final part of the book, on education and meditation; however, i cannot say whether they can be understood and enjoyed without reading the preceding chanpters the others first...
 <!--

 <hr/>